redballoonio/faq-plugin/readme.txt

 = Where do I change my category title? =

-Change the title of the category on the FAQ Category page in wordpress
+Change the title of the category on the FAQ Category page in Wordpress

 your.website/wp-admin/edit-tags.php?taxonomy=faqs_cat&post_type=faqs